Proper nutrition for diseases of the nervous system. Muscular dystrophy

 Acute fatty degeneration of the liver can also be a dangerous complication, since it progresses quite quickly and leads to liver failure and toxic degeneration, which leads to necrosis of liver cells.

-Protein parenchymal dystrophies are hyaline-drop, hydropic, horny.
+Protein parenchymal dystrophies are hyaline-droplet, hydropic, horny.

 This type also includes granular dystrophy, characterized by the accumulation of swollen hypochondria cells in the cytoplasm.

-Mesenchymal carbohydrate dystrophy is also called mucus of human tissues, which is associated with dysfunction of the endocrine glands, and which, in turn, can lead to edema, swelling or softening of the patient's joints, bones and cartilage, for example, as in spinal dystrophy, which can often be found in postmenopausal women.
+Mesenchymal carbohydrate dystrophy is also called mucus degeneration of human tissue, which is associated with dysfunction of the endocrine glands, and which, in turn, can lead to edema, swelling or softening of the patient’s joints, bones and cartilage, for example, as in spinal dystrophy, which can often be found in postmenopausal women.

-mixed dystrophy (parenchymal-mesenchymal or parenchymal-stromal) is characterized by the development of dysmetabolic processes, both in the parenchyma of the organ and in its stroma.
+Mixed dystrophy (parenchymal-mesenchymal or parenchymal-stromal) is characterized by the development of dysmetabolic processes, both in the parenchyma of the organ and in its stroma.

-Hemoglobin, which transports oxygen;
+Hemoglobin, which carries oxygen;

 melanin, which protects against UV rays;